xrdocs/cloud-scale-networking/_tutorials/2016-05-31-ios-xr-global-config-replace.md

 ---

 >
-In IOS XR 5.3.1, a customer favorite feature was implemented - **Global Pattern Configuration Replace**
+In IOS XR 5.3.1, a customer favorite feature was implemented - **Pattern Configuration Replace**
 >
 This feature allows convenient manipulation of router configuration.
 Consider the following use cases:
 >